KIT-ISAS/iviz/iviz/README.md

 ## 1. Installation

 To run iviz, you need the following:
-* Unity 2019.4 LTS on either Windows, Linux, or macOS
+* Unity 2021.1 on either Windows, Linux, or macOS
 * For mobile: iOS (> 11.0) or Android (> 7.0)

 The iviz project has no external dependencies (all required libraries are included), so installing it is just a matter of cloning the repository, launching Unity, and selecting the scene at 'Scenes/UI AR'.